-- 1. a general charge of devotion a lifestyle of sh'ma-ing; - 2. an overall commitment to the Holy One, His Plan, and His Ways sh'mar-ing the Covenant - 3. 'devarim' general words of identity definition and mission activation; - 4. situation-specific life instructions the 'mitzvot';
+1. a general charge of devotion - a lifestyle of sh'ma-ing;

+2. an overall commitment to the Holy One, His Plan, and His Ways - sh'mar-ing the

-&lt;sup>1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
+1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of any Rabbi's son lesson without permission from the author is prohibited.
-Copyright © 2022, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.